Kalb-Ramond field, black holes and black strings in (2 + 1)D

-The solution has two event horizons. $\rho_-$ is the radial distance to the inner horizon and $\rho_+$ is the radial distance to the outer horizon.
-Note that there is no curvature singularity inside the inner horizon.
-The region where $\rho^2 < 0$ which contains closed time-like curves is excluded from the spacetime.
-The spacetime region, \eqn\bm{\rho^2_+ < \rho^2 < \rho_+^2 + \rho_-^2, } in which the Killing vector field $((\partial_t)^\mu) = (1, 0, 0)$ is space-like defines an ergosphere.
+The solution has two horizons.
+It has an event horizon at $\rho_+$ and an inner horizon at $\rho_-$.
+There is no curvature singularity inside the inner horizon.
+The spacetime region, \eqn\bm{\rho^2_+ < \rho^2 < \rho_+^2 + \rho_-^2, } in which the Killing vector field $(\partial_t)^\mu = (1, 0, 0) := \delta^\mu_t$ is space-like defines an ergosphere.\foot{The analytically extended BTZ metric is obtained by replacing $\rho$ with $i\rho$ or simply by setting $\rho^2 = r \in \IR$.
+It contains closed time-like curves and thus usually it is not considered. $r = 0$ is a causal singularity.}

+The BTZ black hole metric \ze\ satisfies the vacuum Einstein equations in $(2 + 1)$ spacetime dimensions, \eqn\einst{ G_{ab} := R_{ab} - \frac{1}{2}Rg_{ab} = -\Lambda g_{ab} = \frac{1}{l^2}g_{ab}. } In an asymptotically flat spacetime the total mass (which equals the total energy since the lapse is one) is unambiguously defined.
+It is given by the ADM mass.
+The mass in $AdS$ and more generally in non-flat metrics is given by the usual ADM expression except that now the reference metric is not flat and the lapse is not one \refs{\Abbott, \HawkingA}.
+It equals the Brown-York quasi-local mass \BrownY\ at radial infinity.
+The Brown-York mass is measured by a static observer.
+The angular momentum is given similarly by the Brown-York quasi-local angular momentum at radial infinity.
+It agrees with the Komar angular momentum \KomarA, here adapted for $(2 + 1)$ dimensions.